 Create a backup of your system to make sure that no files are lost should anything go wrong.

-2. (Optional) Installing the ExifTool
+2. (Optional) Installing and configuring the ExifTool

 Note: This step is only required when upgrading from Enterprise Server 10.0.x to 10.1 or higher; the ExifTool cannot be used in combination with Enterprise Server 10.0.x and is already installed for Enterprise Server 10.1 or higher.

 Step 1.
 Download the ExifTool and install it in a preferred location.

 Note: For Mac OS X and Linux, the default installation path is assumed to be: /usr/local/bin.

 Step 1a.
 In "C:/Program Files", create a folder named "ExifTool".